AI-generated

 • Substantive Issues:

-• Whether the lot in question forms part of the estate of Manuel Javier and Perfecta Tagle or belongs exclusively to the plaintiff.
+• Whether the lot and house belong exclusively to the Plaintiff or to the estate of Manuel Javier and Perfecta Tagle.

 Ruling